innatur3/puls/README.md

-# I created this site too lern how to use PHP and JavaScript scripts
+# I created this site to learn how to use PHP and JavaScript scripts

 # Technologies Used:
 * HTML